 In past trips, Michael and I have always had really good luck with what are usually labeled as “small group tours.”
 So basically a group of maybe 6-10 people in a van hopping from winery to winery.
 Sometimes we’ve only had four people show up on these sort of tours in the off season, and that’s been a lot of fun too because you really get to know each other.
 And often with fewer people the hosts are more generous with their knowledge…and their wine.;)

-I would say the only thing that ended up being somewhat unfortunate is that the four of us were the only two couples in our group, and the rest of our crew were younger, single women (I cringe that I just wrote that bc I sound like I’m 80 years old).
+I would say the only thing that ended up being somewhat unfortunate about this experience is that the four of us were the only two couples in our group, and the rest of our crew were younger, single women (I cringe that I just wrote that bc I sound like I’m 80 years old).
 They were all super friendly, but they weren’t as outgoing or talkative as traveling couples our age tend to be, so the overall experience and vibe wasn’t as upbeat, or fun as it could have been.

 Obviously we had all had plenty of wine by the end of the tour, and typically everyone is loud, giddy, and basically BFFS at the conclusion, but instead everyone just fell asleep on the way back to Florence because nobody was really chatting in the van.
 I know some of the ladies were still struggling from a late night out as well; which we were too, but we somehow always manage to rally on vacation.
 I guess we’re pros at this point.